RamenVentures/Operating-Manual/README.md

 ### 4. Why now and not before?
 (Timing, Secret)

 Has a change (like one of Drucker’s Seven Sources of Innovation) created an opportunity for innovation?
-- An Unexpected Success or Failure: Has something unexpected happened?
+- **An Unexpected Success or Failure**: Has something unexpected happened?
-- An Incongruity: Is there a gap between the way things are and they way they should be?
+- **An Incongruity**: Is there a gap between the way things are and they way they should be?
 	- Between the Reality of an Industry and Assumptions about it
 	- Between Assumed and Actual Customer Values
-- A Process Need: Are steps in a process missing, painful, or removable?
+- **A Process Need**: Are steps in a process missing, painful, or removable?
-- An Industry or Market Change: Are regulations, technologies, or changing customer preferences disrupting an industry?
+- **An Industry or Market Change**: Are regulations, technologies, or changing customer preferences disrupting an industry?
-- A Change in Demographics: Are changes in populations, income, education, or age creating an opportunity?
+- **A Change in Demographics**: Are changes in populations, income, education, or age creating an opportunity?
-- A Change in Perception, Meaning, or Mood: Has a widely held view of life changed? (ie: fat being bad vs good)
+- **A Change in Perception, Meaning, or Mood**: Has a widely held view of life changed? (ie: fat being bad vs good)
-- New Knowledge: Will a new technology make something possible, easier, cheaper, or more powerful?
+- **New Knowledge**: Will a new technology make something possible, easier, cheaper, or more powerful?

 ### 5. Is this a world-class team?
 (Great Team)